 Some of this obfuscation is due to the creation of competing standards: Shortly after FSC was founded in 1993, the American wood lobby created its own certification system, the Sustainable Forestry Initiative, a very different version that allows some of the more controversial practices that FSC prohibits.

 In the years since, many stakeholders in the FSC system, including this company, have worked hard to clarify exactly what makes FSC such a valuable and trustworthy tool for measuring the quality of the forestry from which so many of our necessary products come from.
 FSC is not without is problems, but we believe it to be the best certification system for forests that exists at this time.

-In sum, FSC requires stringent forestry practices which prohibit deforestation, including conversion of natural forests to plantations; protect rare old growth and other High Conservation Values; protect Rare, Threatened and Endangered species; strictly limit clearcut sizes in order to protect forest ecosystems; restrict the use of highly hazardous pesticides; protect the rights of indigenous peoples; and require stakeholder consultation on both public and private lands.
+In sum, FSC requires stringent forestry practices which prohibit deforestation, including conversion of natural forests to plantations; protects rare old growth and other High Conservation Values; protects Rare, Threatened and Endangered species; strictly limits clearcut sizes in order to protect forest ecosystems; restricts the use of highly hazardous pesticides; protects the rights of indigenous peoples; and requires stakeholder consultation on both public and private lands.

 [Photo at right: A clearcut along Highway 26 in Northwest Oregon.]

 Here in Oregon, our forest practices act allows for many of the practices that FSC prohibits.
 Some of these legal practices may have the potential for unintended consequences in affected communities and habitats.
 These include the spraying of pesticides that can drift beyond the areas targeted during routine applications, exposing residents to toxins and polluting the freshwater streams upon which many Oregonians, human and otherwise, depend.